laelath/jfunge/README.md

 Now we get to a design decision.
 Currently if there is a bridge next to the fence, the bridge will *not* cause the cell after the wrap-around to be skipped.
+This was done to make it so eventual grid-resizing will not change the behavior of existing cells.
+This boundary behavior can be thought of as execution eventually wrapping around to the other side, though it doesn't know exactly how long that will take.

 ```
 ┌───┬───┬───┐